MD5 Generator

 - You can copy the MD5 hash to your clipboard using the "Copy" button.

 MD5 is hashing, not encryption.
 Hashes are designed for integrity checks and cannot be reversed.
 If you need reversible protection, use the Encrypt Tool.
+For a quick overview, see Encryption vs Encoding vs Hashing.

 An MD5 hash consists of 16 bytes or 128 bits, represented by 32 hexadecimal characters.
 Each character corresponds to 4 bits, and two characters make up a byte.
 The hash length is always fixed at 128 bits.
 During the hash calculation, a process called padding converts input data, such as a single letter, into a 32-character output.
 If the input data doesn't meet the required length for MD5 calculation, extra bits are added to make it a multiple of 512 bits.